deepu105/adyen-goweb-sample/readme.md

 12. The "Web Components integration guide" doesn't mention that 3DS payments require slightly different flow, one might not realize this when doing the integration.
 I had to do a lot of rework when I realized this
 13. The test environment feels a bit buggy and unpolished and hence may not give a lot of confidence to Dev who are evaluating, trying out the API
 14. How is the live account API URL obtained?
+15. Payment types in paymentMethods response doesn't always match with component id used for `checkout.create("card")` which is bit weird.
+For example card/scheme
+16. Finding the correct id to use for component is not straight forward, you have to drill into multiple levels of docs for each type to find that.
+It would be nice to have a table of all components with their ids may here https://docs.adyen.com/checkout/supported-payment-methods
+17. Couldn't get the Klarna component to work
+18. The amount value field in API spec is int64, shouldn't this be float?

 ### Website